Crisis Services and Counseling for Survivors & Families

 MOCSA offers a number of community education programs as part of our ongoing effort to increase public awareness about sexual violence and the resources available to victims of sexual violence and to promote prevention.

 Training for advocates, counselors, law enforcement, restaurant and bar staff, and other professionals is available to fit the needs of your group.

 MOCSA has the only evidence-based outpatient program for youth with problematic sexual behaviors in the Kansas City Metropolitan area, and is part of a nationally recognized multidisciplinary team.
 Currently this program is only available for youth and families in Missouri.

-At MOCSA, we are committed to our services and information being accessible.
+At MOCSA, we are committed to providing trauma-informed services and accessible information for survivors.
 We will do our best to make sure accommodations meet your needs.
 Spoken and signed language interpretation can be arranged.
 Printed materials can be provided in multiple formats, such as large print, Braille and electronic.